Chris-Perkins/SwiftTwitch/README.md

 ## License

-NewTwitchAPIWrapper is available under the MIT license.
+SwiftTwitch is available under the MIT license.
 See the LICENSE file for more info.